DesmondAldridge/rubber-ducky-cli/README.md

 <br>
 <br>

->STEP 2: Go to the 'Customize' tag and select 'Change Icon'.
+>STEP 2: Go to the 'Customize' tab and select 'Change Icon'.
 >

 <br>